JuliaTrustworthyAI/CounterfactualExplanations.jl/dev/juliacon22/proposal.md

 ### Enter: Counterfactual Explanations 🔮

 Counterfactual Explanations can help human stakeholders make sense of the systems they develop, use or endure: they explain how inputs into a system need to change for it to produce different decisions.
 Explainability benefits internal as well as external quality assurance.
-Explanations that involve realistic and actionable changes can be used for the purpose of algorithmic recourse (AR): they offer human stakeholders a way to not only understand the system's behaviour, but also react to it or adjust it.
+Explanations that involve realistic and actionable changes can be used for the purpose of algorithmic recourse (AR): they offer human stakeholders a way to not only understand the system's behaviour, but also strategically react to it.
 Counterfactual Explanations have certain advantages over related tools for explainable artificial intelligence (XAI) like surrogate eplainers (LIME and SHAP).
 These include:

 - Full fidelity to the black-box model, since no proxy is involved.
-- No need for (reasonably) interpretable features as opposed to LIME and SHAP.
 - Clear link to Causal Inference and Bayesian Machine Learning.
+- No need for (reasonably) interpretable features.
 - Less susceptible to adversarial attacks than LIME and SHAP.
 ### Problem: Limited Availability in Julia Ecosystem 😔